Virchow Foundation

 Virchow united in one person the interdisciplinary, intersectoral and humanistic activity which is needed to improve global health.
 Rudolf Virchow is thus an example and an inspiration to successfully bridge, with complexity, the increasing challenges within health and other areas of our modern civilisation.

-The Virchow Prize for Global Health was launched in October 2021, providing symbolic value to the global health community’s celebration of Rudolf Virchow’s 200th birthday on October 13, 2021.
+The Virchow Prize was launched in October 2021, providing symbolic value to the global health community’s celebration of Rudolf Virchow’s 200th birthday on October 13, 2021.

 “Medicine is a social science and politics is nothing but medicine on a grand scale!”